-The industry (e.g. Working Group on Sterling Risk-Free Reference Rate) has given some guidance in respect to IBORs reform:
+The industry (such as Working Group on Sterling Risk- Free Reference Rate, Alternative Reference Rates Committee, Working group on Euro Risk-Free Rates, Loan Market Association) has given some guidance in respect to IBORs reform:

 - 1. Understand for which products and contracts you have exposure to benchmark interest rates and to understand what will happen to these contracts if these benchmark interest rates are no longer available. - 2.
 Check your contract terms.
 You will need to check the fallback terms, what that means for your financial products and whether these need to be amended.
-If needed you should ask for professional advice in this regard.
-In case of contracts with BBVA, we will provide you with the information you need, clearly and completely, in order to understand the fallback terms. - 3.
+If needed you should ask for professional advice in this regard. - 3.
 Familiarise yourselves with the alternative Risk Free Rates (RFRs) that have been selected by the relevant public-private sector RFR working groups. - 4.
 Contact your bank(s) to understand more on the preparations that your banks are taking and the impact of those preparations on your own operations.